PoonLab/covizu/README.md

 7. Variants are clustered with respect to the pairwise distance matrix using hierarchical clustering.
 A [minimum spanning tree](https://en.wikipedia.org/wiki/Minimum_spanning_tree) is reconstructed for each cluster, and rooted at the variant that is closest to the earliest sampled variant (Wuhan, IPBCAMS-WH-01).
 The results are written to [JSON](https://en.wikipedia.org/wiki/JSON) files.

-8. Visualizations are genearted from the JSON data using the [d3.js](https://en.wikipedia.org/wiki/D3.js) Javascript framework.
+8. Visualizations are generated from the JSON data using the [d3.js](https://en.wikipedia.org/wiki/D3.js) Javascript framework.

 ## Acknowledgements